On large Sidon sets: New construction

 \section{New construction}

-From \corref{cor:main} follows that it is sufficient to know the linearity of an APN function in order to know the best possible size when intersecting its graph with a hyperplane.
+It follows from \corref{cor:main} that it is sufficient to know the linearity of an APN function in order to know the best possible size when intersecting its graph with a hyperplane.
 Therefore we discuss in this section the known linearities of APN functions.
-There are many good research papers and books which give a good overview about APN functions and their Walsh spectra, we refer to \cite{BudaghyanBook, CarletBook2020, Pott2016}
+There are many good research papers and books which give a good overview about APN functions and their Walsh spectra, we refer to \cite{BudaghyanBook, CarletBook2020, Pott2016}.

+A classical result from Chabaud and Vaudenay \cite{ChabaudVaudenay1995} shows that the linearity of a function $F\colon \binvn{n} \to \binvn{n}$ is lower bounded by $2^{(n+1)/2}$ and that can be reached for $n$ odd only.
+Functions reaching this bound are called \mathKeyword{almost bent}.
+They are APN and are characterised by having only the values $0$, $2^{(n+1)/2}$ and $-2^{(n+1)/2}$ as their Walsh coefficients \cite{ChabaudVaudenay1995}.
 Let us begin with quadratic APN functions $F\colon \binvn{n} \to \binvn{n}$.
 Several infinite families of quadratic APN functions as well as sporadic ones are known.

 If $n$ is odd, quadratic APN functions are almost bent, see \cite{CarletBook2020}.
-That means that the linearity must be $2^{(n+1)/2}$.
-We may apply \corref{cor:main} to these APN functions and obtain Sidon sets of size $2^{n-1} + 2^{\frac{n-1}{2}}$ in $\binvn{2n-1}$.
-This size matches the size of the classical constructions, hence we do not obtain Sidon sets larger than the known ones.
+We may apply \corref{cor:main} to these APN functions and obtain Sidon sets of size $2^{n-1} + 2^{\frac{n-1}{2}}$ in $\binvn{2n-1}$ for $n$ odd.
+This size matches the size of Sidon sets with classical parameters (see \remref{rem:classical}).
+Hence we do not obtain Sidon sets larger than the known ones but we remark that all APN functions for $n$ odd which are not almost bent will lead to improvements.